Photo slides converting to digital images on a laptop.

 How much does slide conversion cost?
 DIY costs involve purchasing a scanner, which can range from around $100 to over $500 for high-end models.
 Professional services typically charge per slide or by the batch, with prices varying depending on the company and any additional services like color correction or restoration.
 Get a few quotes to compare pricing and find the best fit for your budget.

 What are some common mistakes to avoid when digitizing slides?
 One common mistake is neglecting to clean your slides before scanning.
 Dust and fingerprints can significantly impact the quality of your digital images.
 Another mistake is using improper storage methods, like rubber bands, which can damage slides over time.
 Finally, not having a backup plan for your digital files is a risk you shouldn't take.
-External hard drives, cloud storage, or multiple copies on different devices are good options.
+Whether you’re working with slides or looking to digitize photos, always use external hard drives, cloud storage, or multiple devices to ensure your memories stay safe.

 What should I do with my digitized photos?
 Once your slides are digitized, store them securely using cloud storage, external hard drives, or USB drives.
 Share them with family and friends through online albums, social media, or email.
 Most importantly, back up your digital files regularly to protect against data loss.
 The 3-2-1 backup method (three copies on two different media types, with one offsite) is a reliable strategy.